Early years in the Netherlands

 An international perspective

 I have been increasingly focused on national and international aspects of the delivery of care to people with intellectual disabilities at the end of life.
-I chaired the Palliative Care for People with Learning Disabilities (PCPLD) Network (helping practitioners to learn from each other) from 2008 to 2014 and have recently become one of its first Trustees.
+I chaired the Palliative Care for People with Learning Disabilities (PCPLD) Network (helping practitioners to learn from each other) from 2008 to 2014 and am now one of its first Trustees.
 I chair the PCPLD Network judging panel of an annual award for excellence in end of life care provision for people with intellectual disabilities, which sets a benchmark for practice.

 I also chaired the European Association for Palliative Care (EAPC) Taskforce on Intellectual Disabilities, which developed a White Paper, published in 2015.
 The Taskforce has now become an EAPC Reference Group, which aims to build on international collaboration to advance knowledge and practice.

 Two decades after that first paper, written when I was a junior staff nurse, the palliative care needs of people with intellectual disabilities are firmly on the national and international agenda – but it remains an under-researched and under-funded field.
 In recent years, I have focused on the development of collaborative networks in order to pool scarce research resources.
 I am always inspired by meeting other researchers and practitioners who share my passion and who want to work towards ensuring that all people with intellectual disabilities get a good deal at the end of life.
 There is a lot of wonderful work happening across the UK and beyond, and I am very pleased to continue to be part of this evolving field.